 You’ll find more tips on how to act as a parent to create happy, cooperative kids here!

 You can also check out this awesome online course in positive parenting for more tips on how to reduce conflict and make your kids cooperate

-What tips do you have that has helped you encourage your toddler to clean up around your home?
+What tips do you have that have helped you encourage your toddler to clean up around your home?
 I would love to hear about what works great for you and your family, and what hasn’t worked so well.
-Please share below!
+Please share it below!